Waiting (2015 film): Soundtrack

 The film's music was composed by Mikey McCleary, with Kavita Seth, Nikhil D'Souza, Anushka Manchanda, Vishal Dadlani and McCleary serving as vocalists for the album.
 The tracks' lyrics were written by McCleary, Koechlin Manoj Muntashir, and Ankur Tewari.
 The first song on the album, "Tu Hai Toh Main Hoon", a pop ballad by Manchanda and D'Souza, was released on YouTube on 4 May 2016.
 The album consisted of three other songs; McCleary's "Got My Eyes For You", Manchanda's "Waiting For You", and Seth and Dadlani's "Zara Zara".
 The complete soundtrack for Waiting was released on 16 May 2016, under the Zee Music Company label.

 The film's soundtrack was well received by critics.
 The tracks "Tu Hai Toh Main Hoon" and "Zara Zara" garnered positive response from critics and audiences alike; Manavi Kapoor of Business Standard remarked, "'Zara Zara' and 'Tu Hai Toh Main Hun' are haunting and perfectly capture the poignant tone of the film."
 Ushnota Paul writing for Filmfare was also laudatory of both the songs, as each "lingers with you for long".
 In another soundtrack review for The Times of India, Mohar Basu praised McCleary's "trademark effervescence", which made the soundtrack of Waiting "oh-so-charming."
 She summed up by writing that the album had, "a few pleasant songs and even though they all sound fairly similar, it has a satisfying effect".
-Manish Gaekwad of Scroll.in gave a mixed review; he was analogous in the praise of the "pleasent" nature of the tracks, but was critical of the lyrics that didn't go beyond the "greeting-card sentiment".
+Manish Gaekwad of Scroll.in gave a mixed review; he was analogous in the praise of the "pleasant" nature of the tracks, but was critical of the lyrics that didn't go beyond the "greeting-card sentiment".